 Nothing frustrates a user more than trying to click on a specific part of the page but not being able to because the page’s content is jumping.
 The user ends up clicking on something else and opening an unwanted page.
 And that’s not something you want happening.

 CLS misclicks can, without a doubt, lead to a lousy user experience and can be bad for your rating.
 Moreover, if you’re a publisher running display ads and users unintentionally click on them, it could lead to other unpleasant consequences and can potentially cause a Two-Click Penalty.
 This issue takes time to detect and can hurt the ad’s performance on your website.
 And it’s also really hard to fix.

 How to Check Your Website’s Status?

-Now that you know how each core web value affects user experience, you are probably anxious to find out how is your page doing.
-Because, well, if it doesn’t check all boxes, you might see a drop in your ranking very soon.
+Now that you know how each of Google core web vitals affects user experience, you are probably anxious to find out how is your page doing.
+Because, well, if it doesn’t check all boxes, you might already be seeing a drop in your ranking.